pamie97978/fuckmakeding/README.md

 *To original software publishers and genuine suppliers*:

 *We are a group of sad Chinese customers of your products, aiming to annoy Makeding Company, not to frustrate the kind developers.
+Makeding is actually notorious in China Mainland, re-packaging your products, blocking your customers from visiting your homepage, depriving customers of their rights to access genuine after-sales services.
+We are protecting your customers from these harms.
 Realize the fact and stop authorizing Makeding as your business companion.
-Once you [inform us](mailto:pamie97978@163.com) with the news we want, we will instantly remove your product crack links, permanently.*
+Once you [inform us](mailto:pamie97978@163.com) with the news we want, we will remove your product crack links, permanently.*